 information for landholders

 APA maintains cooperative and respectful relationships with landowners across over 15,000 kilometres of gas transmission pipelines throughout the country.
-We are committed to building similar relationships with landowners along the proposed Western Outer Ring Main pipeline route.
+We are committed to building similar relationships with landowners along the Western Outer Ring Main pipeline route.

 During discussions with landholders prior to access occuring, we will be seeking assistance to identify any known areas of weed infestation or other biosecurity concerns.
 This consultation will inform the planning of our fieldwork and the weed management and biosecurity protocols to be followed.